albertkun/ucladataguides/working_with_mapping/agol.rst

 Adding images to a pop-up
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. You can add images to a pop-up by scrolling down to “Pop-up Media” and clicking “Add”
+1. You can add images to a pop-up by scrolling down to “Pop-up ../Media” and clicking “Add”

 ..